 Curriculum Guide · Courses

-Anatomy of a Federal Criminal Trial: The Prosecution and the Defense Perspective
+Anatomy of a Federal Trial: The Prosecution and Defense Perspective

 J.D.
 Seminar 1167 | 2 credit hours

-Prerequisite: Criminal Justice (or the equivalent Democracy and Coercion) or Criminal Procedure.
-A white collar crime course is recommended, but not required.
+Prerequisite: Criminal Justice (or Democracy and Coercion) or Criminal Procedure.
+Recommended: Evidence.

 Students may not receive credit for both this class and Federal Investigations and Prosecutions or Role of the Federal Prosecutor.